gandm/language-babel/README.md

   On any file save of a language-babel enabled file the Babel transpiler  is called.
 Any errors and/or successful indications are notified by a ATOM pop-up.

 ###Create Transpiled Code
   If enabled the transpile phase will output Javascript code to a `.js` file with the same prefix as the original.
-Checks are made to ensure that origin and target filenames are not the same.
-You can use `.js` files as Babel ES6 files and transpile to a different target directory.
-See below for more information.
+By using the `path` options below it is possible to transpile to a different target directory.

 ###Create Map
   A source map can be generated as required.
 The source file name will be used with a new suffix of `.js.map`.
 To avod any possible XSSI issues the map file is prefixed with `)]}`